-Supporting Documents).
 Not specifically incorporated in this summary was the breadth of dialogue regarding what it means to assess availability in this context.

-The conclusion that guided much of the subsequent conversation was that the role of these measures assessing availability of specialty physician services should be used to describe availability at a population level even though the unit of analysis that we were to measure directly was an individual pregnancy.
-There are two key implications - these measures are not intended to assess the quality of care for a given pregnancy.
-They are intended to generate a gradient along which availability of HROB services can be assessed.
-So while the measures have a concrete interpretation, over time the full nuance of their capacity to describe availability will be enhanced by the establishment of benchmarks in medically and geographically diverse populations and communities.
+The conclusion that guided much of the subsequent conversation was that the role of availability of multidisciplinary care should be used to describe availability at a population level even though the unit of analysis that we were to measure directly was an individual pregnancy.
+There are two key implications - one, these measures are not intended to assess the quality of care for a given pregnancy, and two, they also are intended to generate a gradient along which availability of HROB services can be assessed.
+So, while the measures have a concrete interpretation, over time the full nuance of their capacity to describe availability will be enhanced by the establishment of benchmarks in medically and geographically diverse populations and communities.

 The co-leads of this measure development, a pediatrician and an obstetrician, collaboratively operationalized these constructs into the measures in the current measure set, working with the CAPQuaM stakeholders, including New York Medicaid, and consulting the expert panelists as appropriate.
 Using ICD-9 codes and a publicly available grouping system, AHRQ's Clinical Classification Software (http://hcup-us.ahrq.gov/toolssoftware/ccs/ccs.jsp), the various conditions that could classify a pregnancy as in need of HROB services were specified into those seen in this measure.
-The eight sub-measures in this measure incorporate these high-priority conditions and services and address the capacity to have specialty physician services available for high-risk women during their pregnancies.

-The New York State Office of Health Insurance Programs is an active CAPQuaM partner and has been engaged in the conceptualization and development of these measures.
+The New York State Office of Health Insurance Programs is an active CAPQuaM partner and was engaged in the conceptualization and development of these measures.
 Our testing occurred in Medicaid data and is described below.